eventure/hide.client.linux/README.md

 hide.me CLI does not necessarily have to be invoked with a bunch of command line parameters.
 Instead, a YAML formatted configuration file may be used to specify all the options.
 To generate such a configuration file the **conf** command may be used.

+For the purposes of DNS filtering (SmartGuard), a list of filtering categories can be obtained with **categories** command

+hide.me CLI can be run in **service** mode.
+When started in service mode, hide.me CLI just exposes a REST interface for control.
+The controller is responsible for configuring connections, activation of the kill-switch or any other operation.
+REST interface listen address is configurable through -caddr option.

 Note that there are a few options which are configurable only through the configuration file.
 Such options are:
 * Password - **DANGEROUS**, do not use this option unless you're aware of the security implications